- Girls U8 & U9

 Crossfire Jr Program

 The Crossfire Junior Program (CJP) is intended for players that are looking for a more structured soccer environment.
-The teams will be formed after players participate in a one day tryout session.
-Every player will be assigned to a team.
-Coaches will assign players based upon where they are in their soccer development process.
+Teams will be formed after players participate in a one day tryout session.
+The Crossfire Jr Program is now Cost Free.
+We will form a limited amount of teams based upon player performance at tryouts.

 2018 Winter/Spring Jr Program

-Teams will be coached by the Crossfire Premier staff and will train twice a week beginning in January.
+Teams will be coached by the Crossfire Premier Staff/US Development Academy Player and will train twice a week beginning in January.
 Each team will participate in a league with 8-10 games continuing through early April.
 All girls games are on Saturdays and boys games are on Sundays.

 Training is scheduled to be at Grasslawn Park in Redmond.
 Girls will train from 4:15-5:30pm on Tuesdays & Thursdays.
 Boys will train from 4:15-5:30pm on Wednesdays and Fridays.
 Games will also be at Redmond HS, Marymoor Park, Grasslawn Park or the Preston Soccer Complex.